txtatech/d2r-jsonmerge/README.md

 # d2r-jsonmerge
-Merge Diablo II: Resurrected JSON files or copy their contents as plain text from a directory (including subdirectories) into a single output file
+Merge Diablo II: Resurrected JSON files or copy their contents as plain text from a directory (including subdirectories) into a single output file.

+**Use case:**

+Merging the JSON files into a single file makes it easier to search their contents to help with modding.

 These scripts allow you to merge all JSON files within a directory (including its subdirectories) into a single output file.
 They provide two options: JSON output and text output.